-One can reverse tax benefit during the product lost, self consumption at the time of production easily after the registration.
+One can reverse tax benefits during the product lost, self-consumption at the time of production, easily after the registration.

 Applicability for GST

-Business persons having Rs.9 lakh turn over in North East India should register with GST, but liable for tax pay, when his turnover exceeds Rs.10 lakh.
+Business persons having Rs.9 lakhs turnover in North East India should register with GST, but liable for tax pay when his turnover exceeds Rs.10 lakhs.

-In the Rest of Indian states, persons having turnover Rs.19 lakh and below have to register but only to pay if it exceeds the limit of Rs.20 lakh.
+In the rest of Indian states, persons having turnover of Rs.19 lakhs and below have to register but only to pay tax if it exceeds the limit of Rs.20 lakhs.

-And persons who less frequently supply goods in a territory, he is taken as a casual taxable person.
+And persons who less frequently supply goods in a territory is taken as a casual taxable person.

 Agriculturists are not considered as taxable persons.